covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 layout: page
 ---

-> Revision: 06
+> Revision: 07

-> Date: 27 October 2020
+> Date: 2 February 2021

 ## Welcome

-Welcome to the COVID-19 Workbench (the COVID-19 Workbench), a service hosted and operated by Aridhia on behalf of the Bill & Melinda Gates Foundation (the Foundation), a Washington charitable trust and a member of the [International COVID-19 Data Research Alliance](https://www.hdruk.ac.uk/covid-19/international-covid-19-data-alliance/) (the Alliance).
-The Alliance is a collaborative effort by academic institutions, research organizations, life sciences and technology companies, and philanthropies to build a trustworthy international partnership and enduring analysis infrastructure to support a rapid response to the COVID-19 pandemic and future pandemics.
-The purpose of the COVID-19 Workbench is to unite data from international clinical trials and biomedical and health research to enable discoveries that benefit all people, everywhere, by reducing the harm of the COVID-19 pandemic (the Purpose).
+Welcome to the COVID-19 Workbench (the COVID-19 Workbench), a service hosted and operated by Aridhia on behalf of the Bill & Melinda Gates Foundation (the Foundation), a Washington charitable trust and a member of the [International COVID-19 Data Research Alliance](https://icoda-research.org/) (ICODA).
+The purpose of the COVID-19 Workbench is to unite data from international clinical trials and biomedical and health research to enable discoveries that benefit all people, everywhere, by reducing the harm of the COVID-19 pandemic and future pandemics (the Purpose).

 ## Workbench Data